vacu9708/Information_notifier/README.md

 5. Execute Information notifier.cmd

 ## Information
-* ### The bigger "Number of browsers is" the faster notifying becomes, but it takes more computing resource.
+* ### The bigger "Number of browsers", the faster notifying becomes, and the more computing resource.
 * ### Each piece of information can be clicked as a hyperlink.
-* ### Executable file is in Information notifier.zip
+* ### The executable file is in Information notifier.zip